Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 free card—seeing a fourth or fifth community card without having to call a bet.

-high-low split—a poker game where the pot is split by the players holding the highest and lowest hands.
+high-low split—a poker game in which the pot is split by the players holding the highest and lowest hands.
 In many high-low games, the low hand must qualify to claim half the pot.
 A common qualification is that the low hand must not have a card higher than an eight.
 If no low hand qualifies, the high hand takes the entire pot.

 implied pot odds—the ratio of the total amount of money a player expects to win to the amount of money that a player must contribute to the pot.
 For example, the pot may contain $50, but you expect five players to call your $10 bet.
 The implied odds are 10 to 1 since you expect to win $100.
 Contrast with pot odds.